-Review all session block assignments with Chapter contractors who can help you search and confirm that you have not double-booked a speaker.
-Once you determine that no more switching of session times will occur, the Programs Subcommittee can assign sessions to rooms.
-This is an easier assignment if all your session rooms are large and are the same size.
-Otherwise, take time to think about which are most likely to be popular and put them in the larger rooms.
+Once the schedule of regular sessions is firm, room assignments can occur.
+While it is conjecture by the Program Subcommittee, decide which sessions will likely be highly attended and place these in the larger rooms.
+Consider placing in the same room interactive sessions that may benefit from or prefer a room setup with round tables instead of theater style seating.
 A good way to get a sense of which sessions will be most popular - and therefore deserve the largest rooms - is to have each Programs Subcommittee member predict which 2 or 3 sessions will attract the largest attendance and the smallest attendance in each session block.
 Compare the answers and order the sessions based on your subcommittee’s attendance estimates.
 Match the list to the session rooms by their capacities and your room assignments are essentially done!

-The Programs Subcommittee may decide to limit, or not honor, requests from moderators to place their sessions on different days.
+The Programs Subcommittee may decide to limit, or not honor, requests from moderators to place their sessions on different days or times.
 If the subject is one that is unique and important to the conference, it is suggested that the change be accommodated.
 However, if the request is because a moderator does ‘like’ their time slot, the request may be reasonably – and respectfully – rejected.

 It is advisable to place all the sessions that will be recorded as future Distance Education sessions in the same room to ease the work of capturing the recording of them.
+Additionally, consider placing in the same room interactive sessions that may benefit from or prefer a room setup with round tables instead of theater style seating.

 Young Planners Group Sessions

 Young Planners are Chapter members who have less than five years of experience and are generally under 35 years old.
-These are our planners who are looking for learning and training opportunities, particularly at Chapter conferences.
-In 2009 several sessions were identify as “YPG” sessions, i.e., appropriate mentoring or learning opportunities and nuts & bolts sessions.
-In 2010, the YPG of the local section identified ~2 sessions per session block as YPG.
+These planners are looking for learning and training opportunities, particularly at Chapter conferences.
 YPG is an additional identifier for sessions already located in conference session tracks – it is not a separate track.
-It is suggested that once the Programs Subcommittee assigns sessions to session blocks that the YPG representative on the CHC be given an opportunity to review the session descriptions and identify sessions within each block as YPG sessions.
+The YPG representative on the CHC should review the selected sessions and schedule and identify those that are appropriate YPG sessions.
+Such sessions are sometimes referred to as “Planning 101” or “Nuts and Bolts” sessions.
 The YPG designator used by the Chapter may be changing at the APA National level, but the categorization and treatment of this group of planners may continue under the different name.

 Diversity Summit

-This session is not the responsibility of the Programs Subcommittee but the Chair should understand the timing of it.
-The Membership Inclusion Directors will work with the CHC and Conference Programs Coordinator to schedule a diversity summit.
-It is typically held just prior to the opening reception on the day of the Chapter Board meeting and Free Student Day.
-The content of the Diversity Summit is the responsibility of Membership Inclusion Directors, and any change in timing of the session should be coordinated with that Director.
+This session is not the responsibility of the Programs Subcommittee but the Chair should know when it is scheduled.
+The Membership Inclusion Directors will work with the CHC and Conference Programs Coordinator to schedule a Diversity Summit.
+It is typically held just prior to the Opening Reception on the first day of the conference and the free Student Day.
+The content of the Diversity Summit is the responsibility of Membership Inclusion Directors; CHC input and involvement in planning the session are welcomed.
+Any change in timing of the session should be coordinated with the Directors.
 This session earns CM Credit, and the Membership Inclusion Directors have been securing 1.5 CM of Ethics credit for the Summit which entices more attendees.

 Pre-Conference Sessions